RidhimaGupta4/AB-Testing-Case-Study/README.md

 ## Real-World Benchmarks

 All synthetic parameters are grounded in publicly documented sources.
-The data is not real ShopWise data — it is generated to match the statistical properties of real UK e-commerce experiments.
+The data is not real ShopWise data, it is generated to match the statistical properties of real UK e-commerce experiments.

 | Parameter | Value Used | Source |
 |:---|:---:|:---|